 With GMRS radios, you can also install an external antenna on your vehicle to boost the signal.
 In unobstructed terrain, this can give you 5 to 10 miles of range.

 GMRS radios have started to replace CB radios as the go-to communications devices for some off-roading and overlanding clubs, as they are relatively inexpensive, easy to set up and use, and have a longer range and more clarity than CBs.
 GMRS radios require purchasing a license from the FCC (though no test is required), which costs $70 and is good for 10 years.
+Check out our guide to handheld GMRS radios for recommendations on models that are good for off-roading and overlanding.

 Family Service Radio (FSR)